Women's parking space: History

 Women's parking spaces were originally introduced in 1990 in Germany to improve women's safety and reduce the risk of sexual assault.
 This was formulated because women felt at risk in parking garages which were often dark and deserted.
 After Germany, places like South Korea and China also adopted this policy.
 It soon became a law in some regions of Germany that at least 30% of parking spots must be reserved for women.

 A study by the US Bureau of Justice Statistics showed that 7.3% of violent crimes occurred in parking garages.

 By country

 Germany

-In contrast to disabled parking spaces, women's parking spaces are not designated in the German road traffic code (Straßenverkehrsordnung) and are therefore only legally binding in private parking areas.
+In contrast to disabled parking spaces, women's parking spaces are not designated in the German road traffic code (Straßenverkehrs-Ordnung) and are therefore only legally binding in private parking areas.
 However, as landlord, the operator of the parking facility can insist that these spaces be used only by women as long as it is not claimed that the parking facility falls under the rules of the federal road traffic code.

 In some German states, women's parking spaces are provided for under garage regulations.
 For example, the garage regulations of North Rhine-Westphalia and Schleswig-Holstein state that women's parking places: